 There were many small, tiny cutouts from old magazines, clippings from old food boxes, and index cards that presumably had been copied from someone else in the community.
 Many of the note cards had the little label that states, From the Kitchen of _______________.
 They were all a product of their time.

-Back in that time periods they didn’t have Pinterest, or the internet, or text messages that you could easily grab a recipe from.
+Back in that time they didn’t have Pinterest, or the internet, or text messages that you could easily grab a recipe from.
 You made it.
 Then you made it again, and again, and again, until you got right or moved onto something else.
 That was the benefits of being in a small community of people.
 You wrote your favorite recipes down on little notecards and passed them around the community.
 You held onto that recipe for dear life, because if it got away from you, it was hell to get back.

 Main Dishes, Desserts, Breads, Dips, Salads, Appetizers.